 Of course, this may be because we’d been frequenting the wrong shops.
-Turns out there is also a secret to spotting which shop will have the best gelato too.
+Turns out we should have got ourselves a Florence travel guide because there’s a secret to spotting which shop will have the best gelato.
 So many secrets in Italy.
 I’ll give you a hint though.
 The ones that have 50+ varieties in a shiny store on a busy tourist street probably didn’t have time to make them all fresh that morning… Less is more, people.

 So, why does gelato taste so different from regular ice cream?
 Yes, you guessed it, that answer is simple too.
 But, I don’t want to give away all the answers right here.

 Want to fill yourself with pizza, wine and gelato?
 Well, you can.

 Florencetown offer the Pizza & Gelato Cooking class as well as the Wine Academy.
 They also have a whole host of other tours in and around Florence.
 We found the staff to be super friendly.
 Its all about the experience, as well as the food.
 So they really make you feel at home.